hojin00kim/geo-processing/README.md

 # Geospatial-Toolbox

 ## Introduction
 This is a personal repo for answering various questions that I have faced while working on image (raster) and vector data processing and analysis.
 Most of the tools are written by Python preferably version 3 (>= 3.5).
-All folders will have basically two sub-folders, notebook and src that contain Python notebook (jupyter notebook) files; .ipynb in the notebook folder and .py in the src folder.
-If possible, please use python scripts instead of notebook files, since notebook files are mainly for testing functionality and intermediate development purpose.

-This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+These tools are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Library General Public License for more details.

 Author: Hojin Kim